HygrowCarpets/Interactive-Nearest-Neighbour-Path-Visualizer/README.md

 IDE used: Eclipse (should work on other IDEs too)

 ## :computer:Installation
-Clone this repository or download the files and import them into your favourite IDE
+Download the files and import them into your favourite IDE

 ## :book:Instructions
 * Left-click on the map to place points